Treaty of Turin (1860)

-The Treaty of Turin (Trattato di Torino; Traité de Turin) concluded between France and Piedmont-Sardinia on 24 March 1860 is the instrument by which the Duchy of Savoy and the County of Nice were annexed to France, ending the centuries-old Italian domination of the region.
+The Treaty of Turin (Trattato di Torino; Traité de Turin) concluded between France and Piedmont-Sardinia on 24 March 1860 is the instrument by which the Duchy of Savoy and the County of Nice were annexed to France, ending the centuries-old Italian rule of the region.

 Background

-Emperor Napoleon III of France and the Count of Cavour, Prime Minister of the Kingdom of Sardinia, met in secret at Plombières-les-Bains on 21 July 1858.
-They agreed that France would support the unification of Italy by Sardinia, provided that the pope should retain control of Rome.
+Emperor Napoleon III of France and Camillo Benso, Count of Cavour, Prime Minister of the Kingdom of Sardinia, met in secret at Plombières-les-Bains on 21 July 1858.
+They agreed that France would support the unification of Italy by Sardinia, provided that the Pope should retain control of Rome.
 In return Sardinia was asked to cede the Duchy of Savoy to France along with, more contentiously, the predominantly Italian speaking County of Nice.

 In April 1859, Austria, complaining that Sardinia had been supplying arms to Lombard separatists, declared war on Sardinia.
 The Franco-Sardinian forces defeated the Austrians in several battles: Palestro, Montebello, Magenta, and Solferino.

 But Napoleon III, who had taken personal command of his army, professed himself horrified by the extent of the bloodshed involved and resolved to end the war.
 The fighting ended with the armistice of Villafranca on 12 July 1859.
 The armistice led to the Treaty of Zurich of 10 November 1859, which transferred Lombardy to Sardinia.
 Complete Italian unification was deferred, though as matters turned out, not for long.

 The late King Charles Albert of Sardinia (1798–1849) had been an active Italian nationalist.
 Among the liberal elites in francophone Savoy, the idea had grown up that the "House of Savoy" in Turin had little concern for their province beyond Mont Blanc.
 In practical terms, at a time when the extent of state activity was increasing across Europe, this was manifest in a perceived discrimination against French speakers when making government appointments.
 On 25 July 1859 about 30 leading citizens of Chambéry presented an address to Napoleon III, calling for Savoy to be annexed to France.

 Elsewhere in Savoy, especially in the north, opposition to the idea of French annexation began to mobilise.
 The formerly Savoyard province of Carouge, adjacent to Geneva, had been transferred to Switzerland in 1816 under an earlier Treaty of Turin, as part of the unbundling of Napoleon I's First French Empire.
 Scenarios now under discussion included continuing with Savoy as a province of Sardinia, or joining more or even all of the territory with Switzerland, an outcome favored by Great Britain.
 There was very little support for the idea of a totally autonomous Savoy, the vulnerability of small quasi-autonomous territories having been vividly demonstrated within living memory by Napoleon I.